pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 {{< commit set-up-scoring >}}

-If you run the game, nothing will happen yet, because we're not doing anything with the `score` variable.
-In Scratch we could display the score by checking the check-box next to the variable, or by using this
+If you run the game, you won't see anything different happen, because we're not doing anything with the `score` variable.
+In Scratch we could display the score by checking the check-box next to the variable, or by using this block:
-block:

 ``` scratch
 show variable [score v]
 ```

-Pytch does have a command like that block, but we have to give a bit more information.
-We have to say who owns the variable, and we can also, if we want, say where on the stage the variable display should appear.
-The `score` variable belongs to the Mole, which is called `self` inside a script.
-And we want to put the score display just a bit in from the top-right of the stage.
+Pytch does have a command like that block, but we have to give a bit more information: We have to say who owns the variable.
+Our `score` variable belongs to the Mole, which is called `self` inside its scripts.

 Putting this together, we want to add this line underneath the code we just wrote:

 {{< commit show-score >}}

+Unusually, we give the _name_ of the `score` variable as a _string_ here, so make sure you include the `""` characters.

 Try this now — you should see a `score 0` display on the stage.